beanone/flattener/README.md

 	Object aBean = new FlattenerTool().unflat(flatted);

+### Serialization and De-serialization:

+All attribute keys in the flattened object map are using the comonly used dot notation and thus when stored to files directly, it is not very efficient.
+To overcome this, a SerializationUtil is created.
+This class has 4 methods.
+Serialize to and de-serialize from Java properties (rendered to a string) and that to and from Json.

+	SerializerUtil.toString(map)
+	SerializerUtil.fromString(string)

+and

+	SerializerUtil.toJson(map)
+	SerializerUtil.fromJson(json)

+### Supported data types:

 By default, Flattener can handle primitive Java types and their wrapper classes, String, java.util.Date, java.sql.Date, java.sql.Time, java.sql.Timestamp, BigInterger, BigDecimal, AtomicInteger, AtomicLong, AtomicBoolean and simple enum values.
 All of which are treated as primitive flattener types (types that can be serialized to and from String).

 All java.util.Collection objects are handled by a CollectionFlattener and CollectionUnflattener. java.util.Map objects are handled by MapFlattener and MapUnflattener.
 All array objects are handled by ArrayFlattener and ArrayUnflattener.
 All other objects are handled by DefaultFlattener and DefaultUnflattener by default.